ankumar/architecture/README.md

 ### 3. Open Source > [Inner Sourcing - Open source best practices within organization](https://github.com/InnerSourceCommons/InnerSourcePatterns)
 ## - “if you want to go fast go alone, but if you want to go far, go together”
 ## - " "new model" is a big increase in end user corporations contributing to and producing their own open source projects.
-That's where the resources are coming from, and it's part of the success of Netflix, Capital One, Lyft, Airbnb that is spreading. ” <p align="right"><b>-Adrian Cockcroft, VP Cloud architecture strategy at Amazon Web Services</b></p>
+That's where the resources are coming from, and it's part of the success of Netflix, Capital One, Lyft, Airbnb that is spreading. ” <p align="right"><b>- Adrian Cockcroft, VP Cloud architecture strategy at Amazon Web Services</b></p>
 ## <p> <b>- Cloud would not have been possible without open source</b> </p>
 ## - Developers - Over 1.3 million first time contributors joined the open source community
 * [2019 Octoverse report](https://octoverse.github.com/)